wraaath-homelab/docs/proxmox/ubuntu-vm.md

-# A guide for creating the perfect Ubuntu container template
+# A guide for creating the perfect Ubuntu VM template
 All credits go to [TechnoTim](https://techno-tim.github.io/posts/cloud-init-cloud-image/)

 On your Proxmox host: